codio/site/source/docs/content/authoring/strategies.html.md

 [Click here](/docs/content/authoring/assessments) for more on creating assessments.

 ### Layouts
-The editor lets you create different panel layouts for your tutorial content and the layout can change from section to section.
+The editor lets you create different panel layouts for your guide content and the layout can change from section to section.

 [Click here](/docs/content/authoring/settings-actions/page) for more information on panel layouts.